kubestellar/kubestellar/quickstart.md

 This document provides instructions on how to build and run kcp-edge locally.

 ## Quickstart
-To use components from KCP-Edge you must have a working KCP environment.
+To use components from KCP-Edge you must:
-- Install and configure KCP
+- Install and configure KCP to create a working KCP environment
 - Build KCP-Edge

-## KCP
+## Install and Configure KCP
 ### Prerequisites

 - [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)